Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 Following the previous cases, we run DEM simulations of flow arrest and onset by slowly decreasing then increasing the inclination angle.
 Specifically, we prescribe a temporal profile for $\theta(t)$ such that the stress ratio $\mu(t) = \tan \theta(t)$ follows the same protocol as in Section \ref{sec:CalibrationSimplePlaneShear}, with an initial flowing period at $\mu = 0.4$ followed by a continuous decrease to $\mu = 0$ and a continuous increase back to $\mu = 0.4$.
 As before, we execute 20 runs for each layer height $H$, each with a different time duration spent in the initial flowing regime at $\mu = 0.4$, giving a unique microstructure to every simulation before the start of the stress ramp.
 We save 4000 system snapshots in each simulation, from which we compute the instantaneous continuum velocity field $v(z,t)$.
 Anticipating that the NGF model will be run over a truncated domain ending at a distance $d_w = 2d$ away from the bottom wall and $d_s = 3d$ away from the layer's free surface, we then calculate a depth-averaged instantaneous velocity $\bar{v}(t)$ over the corresponding truncated domain, which we smooth out using a moving time window average over 50 snapshots.
-As was done in the previous section, the discrete values $\bar{v}^{(i)}(t)$ at each time step, for $i = 1, \dots, N$ corresponding to all $N = 20$ different runs, are transformed into a continuous PDF $f(\bar{v})$ through the convolution \eqref{eq:PDF}.
+We then express $\bar{v}(t)$ in terms of a dimensionless Froude number defined as $\mathit{Fr}(t) = \bar{v}(t)/\sqrt{GH}$.
+As was done in the previous section, the discrete values $\mathit{Fr}^{(i)}(t)$ at each time step, for $i = 1, \dots, N$ corresponding to all $N = 20$ different runs, are transformed into a continuous PDF $f(\mathit{Fr})$ through the convolution \eqref{eq:PDF}.
 Finally, the stochastic transition stresses between flowing and arrested states are reduced into deterministic numbers $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$ according to the procedure detailed in Sections \ref{sec:CalibrationSimplePlaneShear} and \ref{sec:PlaneShearGravity}.
-For each realization, we first calculate $\mu_\mathrm{start}$ as the observed $\mu$ when $\bar{v}$ last exceeds the threshold value $10^{-3} H \sqrt{P_\mathrm{w}/m}$ during stress increase, and $\mu_\mathrm{stop}$ as the observed $\mu$ when $\bar{v}$ last falls below the same threshold during stress decrease.
-Here, $P_\mathrm{w} = 0.8 \rho_\mathrm{s} G H$ is an estimate for the pressure at the base of the layer when $\theta = 0$.
+For each realization, we first calculate $\mu_\mathrm{start}$ as the observed $\mu$ when $\mathit{Fr}$ last exceeds the threshold value $10^{-2}$ during stress increase, and $\mu_\mathrm{stop}$ as the observed $\mu$ when $\mathit{Fr}$ last falls below the same threshold during stress decrease.
 The deterministic starting and stopping critical stress ratios are then defined as the $x$-intercept of a fitted linear CDF to the stochastic $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$ values, similar to Figure \ref{fig:Calibration}(c).
 In the following, we will refer to these deterministic thresholds as $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$.